 How will the fee be used?

 Currently the bill proposes that businesses retain .1 out of every .5 charge.
-Trash Free Maryland will encourage that businesses get to retain more, and that funds raised by the City be dedicated toward litter mitigation, and providing resources – like reusable bags – to low income residents.
+Trash Free Maryland will encourage that funds raised by the City be dedicated toward litter mitigation, and providing resources – like reusable bags – to low income residents.

 Won’t it hurt small businesses?